notfixingit3/wireguard_pihole/README.md

 AlmaLinux 9.2

 # Tested on
-Tested on DO $4 droplet Ubuntu 22.04
+Tested on DO $4 droplet
-Azure Standard_B1s $11/month Ubuntu 22.04
+Azure Standard_B1s $11/month
-AWS t2.micro Ubuntu 22.04
+AWS t2.micro

 # SSH User
 Make sure you can ssh and sudo -s into your VPS before tne next step.